rookiedev-new/Porfolio/README.md

-# This my portfolio i will  make changes  in this adding new stuff and completing the project section hope you like it plz if anyone see my portfolio give  feedbacks.
+# This my portfolio i will  make changes  in this adding new stuff and completing the project section hope you like it  also need deploy it like 10 times casue forgot to check th thing
+if anyone see my portfolio give  feedbacks.
 <br>thank you!.